Gatar/TreeManager/README.md

 ### Prerequisites

 Application is designed to work on Tomcat server.
+You could import project folder to any IDE you want.

 ### Installing

-To build .war file You must provide database to make integration test (od turn off them), as is described below.
 You can use IDE or Maven in command line for make package:

 ```